adamazoulay/ITkTrackingGUIDocs/docs/modules.rst

 flatten_tree
 ````````````
-A recursive helper fuction for colour_selection_tree_.
+A recursive helper function for colour_selection_tree_.
 Takes all elements of the tree view and puts them into one array.

 save
 ````